Djamel Sedjati

-Djamel Sedjati (also written Sejati, جمال سجاتي, born May 3, 1999, in Tiaret) is an Algerian middle-distance runner specializing in the 800 meters.
-He is the fifth fastest man in history at the distance, behind Marco Arop, Emanuel Wanyonyi, Wilson Kipketer and world record holder David Rudisha.
+Djamel Sedjati (also written Sejati, جمال سجاتي, born 3 May 1999, in Tiaret) is an Algerian middle-distance runner specializing in the 800 meters.
+He is the fifth fastest man in history at the distance, behind Marco Arop, Emmanuel Wanyonyi, Wilson Kipketer and world record holder David Rudisha.
 Sedjati won the bronze medal at the 2024 Summer Olympics in the 800 metres event.

 Career

 2021: Early career

 Previously unknown in Algeria, Sedjati came to prominence after achieving notable performances in several Algerian national meetings.
 On 26 March, at the Algerian Winter Championships in Algiers, he finished second to Mohamed Ali Gouaned in the 600 meters with a time of 1:17:40.
 For 800 meters, he also ran 1:45.99 in a Batna meeting on 12 April, defeating Mohamed Ali Gouaned.
 The following month, Sedjati finished second behind Mohamed Belbachir in an Algiers meeting on 7 May, clocking a new personal best of 1:45.86.

 Sedjati later ran in some French meetings, where he qualified for the 2020 Summer Olympics in the 800 meters after running a personal best of 1:44.91 in Strasbourg, France, on 16 June.
 He also ran as a pacemaker in subsequent meetings, helping compatriot Yassine Hethat qualify for the 2020 Summer Olympics in the same event.

 Upon arriving in Tokyo to compete in the Olympic 800 meters, Sedjati and his compatriot Bilal Tabti both tested positive for COVID-19 on 24 July and were put into quarantine, forcing them to miss their Olympic event.